 Our chromosome could look like this:

-Hydrogen: not present
+Helium: present Hydrogen: not present Lithium: not present

 And et cetera for all 118 elements.
 Or if you want to go the bitmask route: